Emmett Till: the murder that reshaped the American civil rights movement

 In the early 1960s, when young Freedom Riders (northern civil rights activists, both white and black) went south to support black activists who were putting their lives on the line, Bob Dylan, Joan Baez and Emmylou Harris all sang about Emmett Till.
 James Baldwin wrote a play, Blues for Mister Charlie, based on the murder and the trial.
 Memoirs by Anne Moody, Muhammad Ali, Miles Davis and John Edgar Wideman all mark Till’s death as a moment of awakening.
 Today, as the Black Lives Matter movement takes Till as an ancestor, rappers pepper songs with his name.
 As many as three films on the subject are currently in development, including one co-produced by actor and presenter Whoopi Goldberg.
 A new wave of writers are mining the connections, such as the playwright Ifa Bayeza, whose Ballad of Emmett Till was revived in Washington this June, and Chicago-born poets Nate Marshall, Eve Ewing and Patricia Smith, whose fiery collection Incendiary Art weaves sonnets about Till with poems about more recent killings of young black men.
 The controversy over a painting of Till by (white) artist Dana Schutz in last year’s Whitney Biennial made it painfully clear that the past is still present.

 And yet it took 50 years for Till’s death to be commemorated in Mississippi.
-This summer I drove the Emmett Till Memorial Highway through the Delta, under a sky heaped with tall clouds that burst one afternoon in sluicing, thunderous rain.
+In summer 2018 I drove the Emmett Till Memorial Highway through the Delta, under a sky heaped with tall clouds that burst one afternoon in sluicing, thunderous rain.
 The wide, flat fields are empty, straddled by long sprinklers like giant insects, haunted by the thousands of souls who worked and suffered there or tried to run away, with no place to hide but muddy ditches and thin bands of trees.

 The towns, too, are half empty.
 Absentee agribusiness firms now run the big plantations; the Delta ekes out a living from casinos, prisons, and tourism based on its rich blues heritage.
 Till is making his own small contribution to local regeneration.
 The restored Sumner courthouse where his murderers were acquitted is now a centre for projects aimed at truth and reconciliation.
 Sites related to his kidnapping and death form part of a national Civil Rights Trail.
 A small museum in the hamlet of Glendora, former home of JW Milam, includes an effigy of Till in his coffin, the head made from clay and the body stuffed with straw by the local undertaker.